 We know there’s nothing quite like getting a new piece of kit, especially when it’s something you’ve been frothing over for a while.
 Equally as important, there’s nothing more disappointing than ordering a new piece of gear and realizing it doesn’t quite fit the bill.
 All of our winter photography gloves were designed to keep you warm so you can focus less on circulation to your fingers and more on getting that perfect wintry shot.

-So you know you’re ready for a pair of winter photography gloves but with so many options, how do you choose?
-We break down our Complete 2019/2020 Photography Glove line to help you make the best decision possible:
+So you are ready for a pair of photography gloves but with so many options, how do you choose?

-When choosing the best gloves for winter photography, you need to consider these two things.
+When choosing the best gloves for your winter photography you need to consider these two factors:

-Of course, there’s the obvious: Will you be in Arctic or light winter conditions?
-But then there’s also the less obvious: does your photography require you to sit still for long periods of time (e.g. landscape photography) or are you actively running or skiing in order to get your shot (e.g. sports photography)?
-All of these factors play into finding the best gloves for winter photography.
+Does your photography require you to sit still for long periods of time (e.g. landscape photography) or are you actively running or skiing in order to get your shot (e.g. sports photography)?

 Rating: Light Winter